Meja massacre: Expulsions

 Following the raids, security forces separated men from the columns.
 A nineteen-year-old man who had arrived in Meja between 10:00 and 11:00 local time stated:

 Refugees who travelled through Meja that day confirmed that police officers seized men aged fourteen to sixty from their convoys.
 One woman said that her husband was removed from his trailer and joined a group of Albanians who were standing beside the road, where they were made to shout, "Long live Serbia!
 Long live Milošević!"
-Another witness saw the car that pulled her forty-year-old father and kept it with a group of about 300 other men who had been separated from the convoy and were beaten in the canal beside the road.
+Another witness saw his 42-year-old father being pulled from a car and held with a group of around 300 other men, who were then separated from the convoys and beaten in a drainage ditch.

 Refugees who passed through Meja between noon and 15:00 reported that they saw a number of men who had been arrested by the police, even hundreds.
 One witness (38), a teacher who passed through Meja at 23:00, told Human Rights Watch researchers:

 Another witness whom HRW researchers interviewed separately, told a similar story, adding that a group of men was kneeling with their hands behind their backs, surrounded by soldiers.

 Human Rights Watch researchers, who in the early morning of 28 April awaited refugees from Kosovo at the Morina border crossing, saw tractors with trailers carrying only women, children and the elderly.
 Ray Wilkinson, a spokesman for UNHCR in Kukës, who met the refugees at the border, said that on 28 April about sixty tractors had entered Albania, and that six of the seven people said that some men were taken from their vehicles.